elementor/elementor-developers-docs/src/form-actions/action-data.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Every action has basic information such as the action unique ID and the action label.
+Every action has basic information such as the unique action ID and label.
 This data is used in the code and displayed to the user in the editor.

 ## Data Methods